 Through practice, we can learn to make our own hearts a place of peace and integrity.
 With a quiet mind and an open heart we can sense the reality of interdependence.
 Inner and outer are not separate.
 We are all in the same boat.
 Buddhist teachings have always taught that life cannot be divided into compartments.
 Our relationships with others, right speech, right action, right livelihood are part of the eight-fold path.
 They are factors of enlightenment.
 Our relations, and society as a whole, are an expression of the enlightened heart.
 Thus we can understand Gandhi’s challenge, “Those who say spirituality has nothing to do with politics, they do not know what spirituality really means.”

 When we understand this, our next task is to see for ourselves what is needed to bring to benefit to the world.
 How does peace come about?
 What are the conditions for peace?
 The Buddha taught that peace is possible both individually and collectively but that it depends on skillful causes and conditions.
 Inner peace grows from mindfulness, compassion, and respect.
 Outwardly, it requires the same conditions.
-When asked about the creation of a wise society, the Buddha counseled visiting ministers that when a society comes together to make decisions in harmony, when it honors its elders and the wise ways they have established, when it cares for its most vulnerable members, women and children, when it respects the environment and listens to its citizens and its neighbors, it can be expected to prosper and not decline.
-For the Buddha, a wise society it not based on greed, on hatred or delusion, but on generosity, respect, mindfulness and compassion.
+When asked about the creation of a wise society, the Buddha counseled that when a society comes together to make decisions in harmony, when it honors its elders and the wise ways they have established, when it cares for its most vulnerable members, when it respects the environment and listens to its citizens and its neighbors, it can be expected to prosper and not decline.
+For the Buddha, a wise society is not based on greed, on hatred or delusion, but on generosity, respect, mindfulness and compassion.

 In this political climate we are bombarded with propaganda from every political point of view that dulls the senses and overpowers our inner value system.
 Whatever our political perspective, we will encounter troubling images and feel anger, frustration, even outrage and impatience.
 If we stop and breathe and meditate, we will feel underneath these reactions our fear and under this our connectedness and caring.
 If our actions come from this deep sense of caring, they will bring greater benefit and greater peace.
 From a quiet heart, we have the ability to look and see how our society treats its most vulnerable members.
 How does it treat the poor, the elderly, and children?
 Is it acting in ways that foster greed, hate, fear, and ignorance?
 What can we do nationally and internationally to support generosity and respect, to minimize violence, and to end racism and exploitation?
 What rings true for each of us as followers the Dharma?
 We need to take an honest look and see what we are doing as a society.